 Normally, the buyer of a foreclosure pays the closing costs.
 However, if you are working with a really good buyer agent, then you may be able to negotiate with the bank to cover some or all of your closing costs.
 But you need to specify this when you make an offer.
 It’s referred to as a seller’s concession.

 If the bank refuses, your closing costs can be rolled into your loan and added to your mortgage.
 Be careful not to low ball your initial offer if you are also asking for closing costs.
 Banks are looking at the bottom line when they sell a foreclosure.
-An experienced agent who has developed relationships with local lenders will have a better shot of getting the bank to cooperate when negotiating fees.
+An experienced local investor's agent who has developed relationships with local lenders will have a better shot of getting the bank to cooperate when negotiating fees.

 Can you buy a foreclosed home without a realtor?